US STOCKS-Wall St treads water ahead of key economic data; AMC soars

 Philadelphia Fed Bank President Patrick Harker said that as the U.S. economy continues to recover from the coronavirus crisis and the labor market rebounds, it may be time for Fed policymakers to start thinking about the best way to slow the pace of its asset purchases.

-Shares of AMC Entertainment Holdings AMC.N jumped 100.2%, leading a surge in a group of stocks favored by retail investors on forums such as Reddit's WallStreetBets.
+Shares of AMC Entertainment Holdings AMC.N jumped, leading a surge in a group of stocks favored by retail investors on forums such as Reddit's WallStreetBets.

-Advancing issues outnumbered decliners on the NYSE by a 1.22-to-1 ratio; on Nasdaq, a 1.29-to-1 ratio favored decliners.

-The S&P 500 posted 56 new 52-week highs and no new lows; the Nasdaq Composite recorded 115 new highs and 22 new lows.

 (Reporting by Medha Singh and Shashank Nayar in Bengaluru; Editing by Shounak Dasgupta, Maju Samuel and Richard Chang)